-- Swim your lure properly.
-Think of how your bait naturally moves through the water and mimic it with your rod tip and reel speed.
+Swim your lure properly: Think of how your bait naturally moves through the water and try to mimic it with your rod tip and reel speed.
 Pull up on your rod tip and reel down to gather the slack while keeping in contact with your lure.
 If you simply cast and reel as fast as you can your lure will not look like a natural, and you'll be lucky if you get a tug.
 Swim your lure as the fishing spot dictates and you'll have more takes.

-- Change locations.
-If you're varying lures and depths but not catching anything, move around to find the fish.
+Change tactics: For beginners, top water is fun as they can see both the bait and the bite.
+But if it's not happening, a vital fishing tip for beginners is to know when to change tactics.
+One tactical change is to cast your bait deeper (or higher if drift fishing) until you discover where the fish are.
+Add or subtract weight when bait fishing, go to a sink tip or sinking line when fly fishing, use a jig or a spoon, or a metal-lipped jerk bait.
+If varying lures and depths doesn’t improve your situation, your other tactical choice is to change locations.
+Move around to find the fish.
 Cover the water with a fan cast.
 Make a few casts in the area to your left.
 Make some out in front.
 Then make more to your right.
 If you've covered the area, different depths, and used a different lure and nothing hit, move down to new fishing spot.
-Fish where the fish are and you'll hook more of them up.

-Fishing is a process, and the better your technique the more you'll catch.
+Remember, fishing is a process, and the better your technique the more you'll catch.
 Read fishing tips on casting techniques to become an expert in catching fish!